 It came into limelight and became the target of investigation after showing a 171-fold increase in profits in a 12-month period.
 The NTS was looking to make sure that the company had paid all taxes and correctly disclosed their holdings and Profit-loss figures.

-Bithumb is currently the largest cryptocurrency in Korea and the seventh largest in the world by trade volume.
-The exchange promises to offer the lowest commission rates in the world.
-It is operated by a company called BTC Korea.com Co.
-Ltd. headquartered in Seoul, South Korea.
+Currently, Bithumb stands as the largest cryptocurrency exchange in Korea and ranks seventh globally by trade volume.
+Moreover, the platform pledges to provide the lowest commission rates worldwide.
+It is, in fact, operated by BTC Korea.com Co.
+Ltd., a company headquartered in Seoul, South Korea.